What are Weight Sensors?

 10. Digital Weight Sensor

-As shown in the figure, the S-type weight sensor is the most common type of sensor.
-It is mainly used to measure the tensile force and pressure between solids.
-Because its shape is like an S shape, it's also commonly known as the S-type weight sensor.
-This sensor is made of alloy steel and is sealed and protected by rubber.
-It is easy to install and easy to use, which is suitable for electronic force measurement systems such as steelyards and batching scales.
+The S-type weight sensor is one of the most common sensor configurations.
+It is primarily used to measure tensile force and compressive force between solids.
+Named for its S-shaped profile, this sensor is manufactured from alloy steel and features rubber sealing for protection.
+It is easy to install and use, making it suitable for electronic force measurement systems such as platform scales, hopper scales, and batching scales.

 Figure 7.
 S-type Weight Sensor